balderdashy/mast/README.md

 > OK.
 Enough of that.

-> I think Mast is fantastic, and it has afforded great productivity gains for my team and our customers.
+> I think FRAMEWORK is fantastic, and it has afforded great productivity gains for my team and our customers.
 > We don't yet have the resouces to provide publicly available documentation while still maintaining a professional level
-> of support for our customers already using Mast.
+> of support for our customers already using FRAMEWORK.

-> So all I can say for now is "use Mast at your own risk."
+> So all I can say for now is "use FRAMEWORK at your own risk."
 > If you feel comfortable reading Backbone's source, you're probably good to go.

 > Stay tuned!